Bohdan Pomahač: Biography

-Pomahač's parents were a chemical engineer and a school teacher.
-The family lived in the industrial city of Ostrava, today's Czech Republic, in a small three-room apartment, and used to spend weekends at their weekend house in Morávka, a municipality in the Moravian-Silesian Beskids mountain range.
+Pomahač was born on 8 March 1971 in Ostrava, Czechoslovakia (now the Czech Republic).
+His parents were a chemical engineer and a school teacher.
+The family lived in a small three-room apartment, and used to spend weekends at their weekend house in Morávka, a municipality in the Moravian-Silesian Beskids mountain range.

 As a teenager, Pomahač became a passionate chess player, devoting as many as 40 hours a week to his hobby.
 He was inspired by Anatoly Karpov and Garry Kasparov and made it to the major chess league in the country.

 After finishing high school in Ostrava, Pomahač became a student at the Palacký University of Olomouc Faculty of Medicine.
 During the 6 years study, Pomahač went on exchange to Boston, United States, which influenced his subsequent career choice.

-Pomahač left for the USA immediately after finishing his studies in the Czech Republic in 1996.
+Pomahač left for the United States immediately after finishing his studies in the Czech Republic in 1996.
 He was employed at the Brigham and Women's Hospital, where he worked for 90–120 hours a week.

 In 2000, Pomahač married Hana Augustinová, an eye doctor and also a Palacký University of Olomouc graduate.
-Together with their two children they live in Dover, a small village not far from Boston.
+Together with their two children they live in Dover, a small town not far from Boston.
 They visit the Czech Republic once a year, when their children undergo Czech language tests in a school.

-In August 2021, Pomahač became the chief of plastic surgery at Yale New Haven Hospital, Connecticut, USA.
+In August 2021, Pomahač became the chief of plastic surgery at Yale New Haven Hospital, Connecticut, United States.